gauravpatil123/Interactive-Visualizations/Transitions in US Congress/README.md

   2. Major Events Through 2014 - 2020

 **About**</br>
 This directory contains the dataset, scripts and other resorces for creating an interactive visualization representing the US Congress from the year 2014 to 2020.

+Interact with the [Visualization](https://gauravpatil123.github.io/Transitions-in-US-Congress/) yourself

 **Datasets**</br>
 - "Data Collection House  - Number of Seats.csv"